pooji-96/scRNA-IBD/README.md

-# ADV_SEM_Project
+# scRNA-IBD
 ## Name: Poojitha Kolli
 ## Programming Language: Python
 ## Date: Dec 7th 2023
 ## Discription:
-   This repository is designed to perform visualization of cellular diversity between different conditions within the dataset.
-This script is done using Python programming language.
+   This repository contains a Python script for investigating the cellular diversity of immune and non-immune cells in the bursa of Fabricius (BF) of chickens infected with Infectious Bursal Disease Virus (IBDV) using single-cell RNA sequencing (scRNA-seq) data.
+Using the scanpy Python package, the workflow includes quality control, normalization, dimensionality reduction, batch correction, clustering, and cell type annotation based on marker genes.
+The dataset analyzed (GSE167377) covers control and IBDV-infected samples from 2- and 3-week-old chickens.
+Visualization using UMAP highlights the heterogeneity and response of BF cells to IBDV infection.

 ### Required files:
-GSE167377 dataset from GEO Database
+GSE167377 dataset downloaded from GEO Database

-single_sample_analysis.py to finding marker genes from single sample

 integration_of_all_samples.py to analyse cellular diversity in all the samples from the dataset